Surviving Spouses of Deceased Veterans: Eligibility for DIC (service connected cause of death)

 Example 3: When Veteran, at the time of his or her death, had a claim for Compensation pending, VA should allow Veteran's eligible survivor an opportunity to prove the Veteran would have qualified for service-connection during his lifetime.

-The second type of DIC is "Section 1318".
+Second Type of DICThe second type of DIC is "Section 1318".
 This is a complex rule; you may need some help from an attorney.
 Section 1318 is a "liberalizing" rule to allow more eligible survivors to recover DIC in the event that the cause of death was not service-connected.

 Here are 4 Rules that apply to Section 1318:

 a) 10 year rule.
 Vet was entitled to received total disability (100%) for 10 years prior to the date of death, regardless of the cause of death.
 (Even if benefits being withheld due to overpayment, payment to third party, or because vet recevied retirement pay)

 b) 5 year rule.
 Veteran was or should have been receiving total disability compensation for not less than five years, from time of discharge to death.

 c) POW One Year rule.
 This is a rarely rule: please contact an attorney.

 d) CUE Rule.
 If, but for "Clear and Unmistakeable Error" by VA, the Vet would have received 100% disability for a service connected condition for ten (10) years prior to Vet's death.

 Who is eligible to apply for DIC?1) Surviving Spouse.
 If the surviving spouse has minor children, there is an enhanced payment to the spouse for each minor child.